matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/8 Risk Management.md

   * Increase the likelihood of achieving objectives
   * Improve the quality of the products
-  * Increase stakeholders trust and confidence
+  * Increase stakeholders trust & confidence
 * Main risk management activities are:

   * Risk Analysis